rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

     - mlflow
 ```

-After defining the MLProject and conda.yaml files.
+After defining the MLproject and conda.yaml files.
 You can run your code in another conda environment using the following command from the parent directory:

 ```bash
 $ mlflow run BTS_Example -P start_line=40 -P end_line=100
 ```

-Notably, the directory ml_experiments is where your MLProject and conda.yaml are located.
+Notably, the directory ml_experiments is where your MLproject and conda.yaml are located.
 It can have any name that you have created for your project.
 Figure 2 is an illustration of the result after the program completed.
 As you can see in the picture, mlflow has created a conda environment for your project with the id `a5a15becc3b44060915d2e06496cff47` and executed your code in that environment.
 With this approach, your code can be executed everywhere that has mlflow.

 ![image info](./images/MLflow_ui.png "Figure 2: MLflow finished packing the code in virtual enviroment")